FoldExz/gsp001-solution/README.md

 ## Task 4: Test Your Knowledge

-✅ Ways to create a VM instance in Compute Engine:
+Ways to create a VM instance in Compute Engine:
-- [x] The gcloud command line tool
+- ✅ The gcloud command line tool
-- [x] The Cloud Console
+- ✅ The Cloud Console

 ---